 The sky just opened in half and weird rainbow water is flooding the place.

-Io and behold, the spirit worl—I mean, whatever this place is.
-Honestly it looks like one of those photos taken by microscopes of everyday things like velcro or a nail only multicolored to spice things up a bit.
+Lo and behold, the spirit worl—I mean, whatever this place is.
+Honestly it looks like one of those photos taken by microscopes of everyday things like velcro or a finger nail only it’s multicolored to spice things up a bit.